DEFAMATION CASE IN SPAIN: USEFUL TIPS

-Finally, from a procedural point of view, there would be two feasible legal actions; either to claim through a criminal action or alternatively to file a civil lawsuit. through the civil courts, exercising the pertinent lawsuit aimed to claim to claim a financial compensation from the defendant.
+Finally, from a procedural point of view, there would be two feasible legal actions; either to claim through a criminal action or alternatively to file a civil lawsuit. through the civil courts, exercising the pertinent lawsuit aimed to claim financial compensation from the defendant.

 Each option has its own advantages and disadvantages.

-We must refer in this point to the more detailed information provided in the specific section of our website:
+We must refer at this point to the more detailed information provided in the specific section of our website:

 III.
 SUPPORTING YOUR CASE FOR DEFAMATION CASE IN SPAIN: USEFUL TIPS